The TF-YI is happy to announce a video promoting contribution of

 Young Scientists (YS) are the future of laboratory medicine and comprise the major workforce of laboratory professionals.
 Future leaders need to be trained and encouraged to succeed in their role, ideally with the support of experienced leaders.
 To make this feasible, YS must have activities that encourage their participation, offer opportunities of training and improve communication and networking.

 YSF grants will cover travel and accommodation expenses of the selected participants with a lump sum corresponding to EUR 1.500.
-Young Scientists fulfilling the selection criteria indicated in the application form should apply by 21st February 2020.
+Young Scientists can apply 0f fulfilling the selection criteria indicated in the application form.

 Young Scientists interested in applying should contact their National Representative (see IFCC Full and Affiliate members Representatives contacts at https://www.ifcc.org/executive-board-and-council/council/) to obtain all necessary information and application form.